henomis/henomis.github.io/blog/content/posts/NetBSD on a ROCK64 Board.md

 ![rock64](/blog/images/rock64-007.jpg)

 And... it worked!
-I was able to connect to the FreeBSD board via ssh on port `2222` via wifi using the NetBSD gateway!
+I was able to connect to the FreeBSD board via ssh on port `2222` using the NetBSD gateway!

 I had a lot of fun configuring the NetBSD system as a gateway and connecting it to the FreeBSD board.
 I learned a lot about the NetBSD system and I was impressed by the simplicity and the clarity of the documentation.
 I will definitely use NetBSD in the future for other projects!